 Alerts

-Alerts are important signals that show possible problems in a computer system.
-They need the attention of experts like DevOps, System Administrators, and SRE teams.
-Alerts are meant to make you aware and watch out for potential issues in the computer system.
-They act like early warning signs, helping you to notice and fix problems before they become serious.
+Alerts are meant to make you aware and watch out for potential issues in your environment.
+They act like early warning signs, helping you to notice and fix problems before they become serious incidents.

 Interface Layout and Components